Sobolev space theory and H\"older estimates for the stochastic partial differential equations on conic and polygonal

-In this section, based on Theorem~\ref{main result-random}, we develop a regularity theory of the stochastic parabolic equations on polygonal domains in $\bR^2$.
+\mysection{SPDE on polygonal domains} In this section, based on Theorem~\ref{main result-random}, we develop a regularity theory of the stochastic parabolic equations on polygonal domains in $\bR^2$.
 This development is an enhanced version of the corresponding result in \cite{CKL 2019+} in which $\cL=\Delta_x$ and $\Theta=d$.
 Our generalization is as follows: \begin{itemize}

 \item{} $\Delta \quad \rightarrow \quad \cL=\sum_{i,j}a^{ij}(\omega,t)D_{ij}$; operator with (random) predictable coefficients

 \item{} $\Theta=2 \quad \rightarrow \quad 1<\Theta<1+p$

 \item{} The restriction on $\theta$ is weakened